nicholaswmin/automap/benchmark/performance-runner/README.md

 The time spent is then displayed as part of the output.

-Here's an example, wrapping the `save` function:
+An example, wrapping the `save` and `user.computeFibonacci` functions:

 ```js
 const runner = new PerformanceRunner()